Marin Art Directory

 Arthur Okamura (1932-2009) was an American artist who worked in screen printing, drawing and painting.
 He lived in Bolinas, California, and was Professor Emeritus at the California College of the Arts in San Francisco, California.
 His work is in the permanent collections at the Smithsonian Institution in Washington, D.C., the Whitney Museum in New York, and the San Francisco Museum of Modern Art.
 He is associated with the San Francisco Renaissance.
 He illustrated numerous works of literature and poetry, including Just Space: Poems, 1979-1989 and 1234567890, and also created illustrations for the TV movie The People. (source: wikipedia.org)

 Ayris Hatton paints faces, portraits, still lifes and landscapes.
-She grew up in Southern California, attended UC Berkeley and has a Masters in Fine Arts.
+She grew up in Southern California, attended the University of California, Berkeley and has a Masters in Fine Arts.

 A fine artist and painter, Barbara Libby-Steinmann often depicts the rural scenery of Marin and farm animals, cats and dogs.
 A quote from the artist: “My upbringing on a dairy farm built the foundation of my deep connection with nature and the land.”